ChrWalte/GitPower/README.md

 # GitPower
-Powershell script that goes into every directory of a given location and runs "git fetch" and "git pull".
+Powershell script that goes into every directory of a given location and runs "git fetch" and "git pull"!